kalkun/Thesis/analysis/post_scope_experiments/README.md

 ##### Running

-- [ ] Experiment training the network first on auxilliary tasks and then on the main task
+- [ ] All frozen layers of ResNet and fully connected layer with .5 dropout

 ##### Completed before removing learning rate bug